 Mariam Thalos.
-Thank you so much for inviting once again, many thanks for participating in Critics session book. came on my to later in life than most who do.
+Thank you so much for inviting me.
+And once again, many thanks for participating in the Author-meets-Critics session on my book.
+I came to Philosophy rather later in life than most who do.
 I originally meant to be a physicist.
 But after I completed the undergraduate degree, I found myself no longer interested in pursuing the life of a physics researcher, nor indeed in practicing physics outside the confines of an academic context.
 So I floundered for a bit, unwilling (or just ill-equipped) to leave academic life.
 I'd been given a strong liberal arts background, thankfully, and I'd taken some philosophy.
-So after a few years of graduate study, but not study of me.
+So after a few years of graduate study, but not study of anything that engaged all of me, I found my way to philosophy through taking first one philosophy course, then another.
+I then enrolled in a PhD program in philosophy and moved subsequently into the area of philosophy of physics-and so put my original undergraduate studies to very good use!